nikyarora/berkeley-tech-clubs/README.md

 - a calendar of events
 - contact information for each club

-Please reach out to nikyarora@berkeley.edu to be added as a contributor to this site.
+Please reach out to nikyarora@berkeley.edu to be added as a contributor to this site or follow the directions in https://docs.google.com/document/d/1nhfptX0cIJVhUrmnS4hELtvOkhQxJxxIbiF2EGBPFzM/edit?usp=sharing